 How to Take Care of Your Face in Winter

 It’s also important to keep your face and lips protected from harsh winter weather.
 Here are a few tips to remember:

-• Protect your lips with lip balm – Lips are always exposed and often become dehydrated in the winter.
-Keep them moisturised with a lip balm made with cocoa butter like Vaseline® Lip Therapy® Cocoa Butter .
+- Protect your lips with lip balm – Lips are always exposed and often become dehydated in the winter.
+Keep them moisturized with a lip balm made with cocoa butter like Vaseline® Lip Therapy® Cocoa Butter Lip Tin.

-• Keep your face moisturised – Your face is also exposed to the elements and can easily lose its glow, so keep winter out with Vaseline® Jelly.
+- Keep your face moisturized – Your face is also exposed to the elements and can easily lose its glow, so keep winter out with Vaseline® Jelly Cocoa Butter.
 It’s non-comedogenic, which means it won’t clog your pores.

-Dry winter skin requires deep restoring moisture that lasts.
-All Vaseline lotions contain micro-droplets of Vaseline® Jelly and lock in moisture to keep dry skin moisturised.
+Dry winter skin requires deep healing moisture that lasts.
+All Vaseline lotions contain micro-droplets of Vaseline® Jelly and lock in moisture to keep dry skin moisturized.

-Cocoa butter is also known for its moisturising abilities, and when combined with shea butter it will provide an even more luxurious moisturising experience.
-Look for products that use this ingredient, like Vaseline® Intensive Care™ Cocoa Radiant™ Lotion, to use in your winter skin care routine and give you a glow when it’s cold and dark outside.
+Cocoa butter is also known for its moisturizing abilities, and when combined with shea butter it will provide an even more luxurious moisturizing experience Look for products that use this ingredient, like Vaseline® Intensive Care™ Cocoa Radiant™ Smoothing Body Butter, to use in your winter skin care routine and give you a glow when it’s cold and dark outside.

 The advice in this article does not constitute medical advice, it is solely available for information purposes.

 What is slugging and how to do it?Slugging with Vaseline® Original Healing Jelly is easy and effective.
 Take your skincare game to the next level with just one extra step.
 Goodbye, dry skin!Read More What is slugging and how to do it? »